-- Over \$165 million return to the community since the model's inception.
+- Over \$200 million return to the community since the model's inception.

-- Over 313 Community Bank® branches
+- 321 Community Bank® branches

 - Banking business \$27 billion

 - 1,946 company Directors

-- Over 700,000 customers
+Over 700,000 customers

 Our Community Bank® branch continues to support the community in the not-for-profit, sport and cultural areas.
-These investments once again have been possible as a result of the Marketing Development Fund (MDF).
+These investments have been possible as a result of the Marketing Development Fund (MDF).
 This is additional funding provided by Bendigo Bank and is based on the level of business we hold at our branch.
 For every \$1million on our books, we receive up to a maximum of \$50,000 of which \$15,000 is earmarked for marketing purposes with those funds combined with the boards of Milton, Sussex Inlet and Sanctuary Point allowing us a far greater marketing dollar.

-This year we were active in the School Breakfast program run through 2ST/Power FM radio stations, sponsoring primary school students for breakfast at Callala Bay, Shoalhaven Heads and Nowra Christian College.
+This year we were again active in the School Breakfast program run through 2ST/Power FM radio stations, sponsoring primary school students for breakfast at various schools in the Shoalhaven.
 This program was very successful and has shown the Community Bank® company flag across the Region.

-We also sponsored the 2017 Shoalhaven Business Awards, NAIDOC Week, Shoalhaven Professional Business Association for their Mentoring program, Shoalhaven Youth Awards, Shoalhaven Cancer Newsletter that is printed monthly in the South Coast Register (you may have seen our ad on that monthly page) to name a few.
+We also sponsored the 2018 Shoalhaven Business Awards, NAIDOC Week, Shoalhaven Professional Business Association for their Mentoring program, Shoalhaven Youth Awards, Shoalhaven Cancer Newsletter that is printed monthly in the South Coast Register (you may have seen our ad on that monthly page).
+Our branch and Sanctuary Point branch have also joined with Hotondo Homes in a joint promotion to Shoalhaven Public schools in a competition best submission made to win one of two \$5,000 prizes by way of outdoor improvements for the school.
+Winners will be announced on 22nd November at the Power FM School Breakfast program on the day.

-To achieve profitability we need not only the support of the Board but all shareholders.
+To maintain our profitability, we need not only the support of the Board but all shareholders.
 We extend an invitation once again to all our shareholders to make us their bank of choice and we are confident that once you do, you will be able to assist with growing our customer base by spreading the word of what a great Community Bank® branch we are and of the excellent customer service provided.
 We provide full banking services for both business and personal requirements with the added benefit of personal service and direct branch contact.
 We can do what every other bank can do by way of products, and we do it with great customer service.